jafaryor/knowledge-base/Soft Skills/SDLC/methodologies.md

     * Modelling and Iterative Development.
     * MoSCoW Prioritisation - to identify the order and importance of the requirements.
     * Time boxing.

+    __MoSCoW__: is a technique for prioritising work items or requirements.
+It is an acronym that stands for:
+    1. Must have : All features classified in this group must be implemented and if they are not delivered, the system would simply not work
+    2. Should have : Features of this priority is important to the system but can be omitted if time constraints endanger.
+    3. Could have : These features enhance the system with functional items which can easily be reassigned to a later timebox.
+    4 .Want to have : These features only serve a limited group of users and are of little value.

     DSDM has been developed to address common problems faced by projects such as late delivery, cost overruns or the final deliverable not being completely fit for purpose.